 There are various treatment options including tablets, eye drops, laser treatment and drainage surgery, which includes; trabeculotomy, iStent, trabeculectomy and glaucoma tube surgery.
 Your consultant will discuss all the possible options with you and you can decide which option you prefer.
-Eye drops and laser trabeculoplasty are by far the most commonly used initial treatments.
+Eye drops and selective laser trabeculoplasty (SLT) are by far the most commonly used initial treatments.

 You do not have to have treatment - it is ultimately your decision.
 However, if glaucoma is not treated, it may eventually cause blindness.

-Please note that almost all glaucoma treatments and procedures, including laser treatments, are used to control / slow down glaucoma and not to improve your vision.
+Please note that almost all glaucoma treatments and procedures, including laser treatments, are used to control / slow down glaucoma and usually not to regain lost vision.

 Once vision is lost from glaucoma, you cannot get it back.
-All treatment for glaucoma is aimed at slowing down the rate of progression of glaucoma, to reduce the risk of complete blindness during your lifetime.
+All treatment for glaucoma is aimed at slowing down the rate of progression of glaucoma and to reduce the risk of complete blindness during your lifetime.